-What are Roasted Coffee Beans?
-Everything You Need To Know
+Roasted Coffee Beans?
+Everything You Need To Know (& More)

 This post may contain affiliate links.
 If you make a purchase through a link I may earn a commission.
 As an Amazon affiliate I earn from qualifying purchases.

-The fruits of the coffee plant look a lot different than the coffee beans you’re accustomed to seeing.
-The crisp, curved, brown beans that you see have been through an entire roasting process that gives them their flavor.
+The fruit of the coffee plant looks a lot different than the coffee beans you’re used to seeing.
+The hard, brown beans that you see have been through an entire roasting process that gives them their flavor.
 When you grind coffee beans at home to make your coffee, you’re actually using roasted coffee beans.

 What Are Roasted Coffee Beans?

 Raw coffee beans do not even smell like coffee.
-The popular aroma of coffee that you know and love comes after the beans have gone through the drying process.
-There are different types of roasts and a number of factors go into deciding exactly what your coffee will taste like, how strong it will be, and what its acid percentage will be.
+The aroma of coffee that you know and love comes from the beans having gone through the roasting process.

 Roasting process